-1. CDPH concludes that exposures to PCBs in surface soil at 24 out of 25 residential parcels, Rutland Park, and the right-of-way west of Ag Park are not expected to harm people's health.
+1. Exposures to PCBs in surface soil at 24 out of 25 residential parcels, Rutland Park, and the right-of-way west of Ag Park are not expected to harm people's health.

 CDPH evaluated the health risk at the residential parcels, Rutland Park, and the right-ofway.
 Exposure to PCB levels found in surface soil are below levels expected to cause cancer or other harmful health effects.